voxpupuli/puppet-icinga2/README.md

 ## Requirements

+This module should be used with Puppet 3.6 or later.
+It may work with earlier versions of Puppet 3 but it has not been tested.

+This module requires Facter 2.2 or later, specifically because it usess the `operatingsystemmajrrelease` fact.

 This module requires the [Puppet Labs stdlib module](https://github.com/puppetlabs/puppetlabs-stdlib).

 For Ubuntu systems, this module requires the [Puppet Labs apt module](https://github.com/puppetlabs/puppetlabs-apt).